-Here are 4 basic recipes for mastering the art of BBQ and kick off your summer grilling.
+Here are 4 basic BBQ recipes to impress a crowd and kick off your summer grilling.
 You’ll be the resident Pit Master.

 Authentic barbecue takes time.
 These hacks, tips, and tricks will guide you the right direction to perfection wood fired grilling this Memorial Day or 4th of July.